-While I love my sofa, I realized the fabric had become threadbare, and it was time to reupholster.
+While I love my sofa, I realized the fabric had become threadbare, and it was time to reupholster it.
 Looking at the many different upholstery fabrics, I decided to opt for microfiber upholstery fabric because it is so easy to maintain.
 It’s also affordable.

 However, I soon realized there were a few other things I should have known before simply choosing the first possible type of microfiber upholstery fabric.
 Luckily, the great consultants at Kovi Fabrics helped me out, and I was able to choose the best type of microfiber for my sofa project.
 Here’s what I learned.